manticoresoftware/manticoresearch/docs/indexing/indexes.rst

 Operations on indexes
 ~~~~~~~~~~~~~~~~~~~~~

-In :ref:`rt_mode` supported indexes (RT,PQ and distributed) can be created/dropped with :ref:`create_table_syntax` / :ref:`drop_table_syntax`.
+In :ref:`rt_mode` supported indexes (RT, PQ and distributed) can be created/dropped with :ref:`create_table_syntax` / :ref:`drop_table_syntax`.

-In :ref:`plain_mode` Real-Time, percolate and template indexes can be declared in the configuration and they will be created (with empty data) at daemon start.
+In :ref:`plain_mode` Real-time, percolate and template indexes can be declared in the configuration and they will be created (with empty data) at daemon start.

 Plain indexes can only be created by **indexer** tool.
-If a plain index is only declared in configuration,but not created, the daemon will print a warning about that.
+If a plain index is only declared in configuration, but not created, the daemon will print a warning about that.
-It must be also noted that the daemon requires at least one index of type RT, percolate or plain in order to start.

 Loading or discarding indexes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^